aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/conversion/sxc-to-xps/_index.md

 ---
 title: SXC to XPS Convert API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to convert SXC format file to XPS format file.
 url: /ruby/conversion/sxc-to-xps/
 ---